Insights

 After following these steps above, startups can grow into a sustainable company, effectively integrating ESG considerations into its core business strategy and decision-making.

-- Environment: A sustainable company prioritizes environmental stewardship by implementing practices that minimize its ecological footprint and mitigate environmental risks.
 This may include adopting renewable energy sources, reducing waste and emissions, and sourcing products from fair-trade organizations to minimize negative impacts on the environment.

-- Social: In terms of social responsibility, a sustainable company actively engages with its stakeholders, including employees, customers, suppliers, and local communities.
 It invests in employee well-being, diversity, and inclusion initiatives, fosters positive relationships with customers based on trust and transparency, and contributes to the social and economic development of the communities in which it operates.

 - Governance: Governance refers to how an organization is led and managed.
 In a company with good governance, leadership incentives are aligned with stakeholder expectations, shareholder rights are viewed and honored, and internal controls are in place to promote transparency and accountability.

-Companies can measure their ESG metrics and progress towards ESG goals, and present them in a Sustainability Report to their stakeholders, also known as ESG reporting.
-The practice of disclosing ESG risks in a Sustainability Report enhances transparency and accountability, using ESG reporting standards as guidance, such as the Global Reporting Initiatives (GRI), Sustainability Accounting Standards Board (SASB), and the Task Force for Climate-related Financial Disclosures (TCFD) frameworks.
+The practice of disclosing ESG metrics and progress in a Sustainability Report enhances transparency and accountability, using global ESG reporting standards as guidance, such as the GRI (Global Reporting Initiatives), SASB (Sustainability Accounting Standards Board), and the TCFD (Task Force for Climate-related Financial Disclosures) frameworks.

-East Ventures released its first Sustainability Report in 2022, and recently launched the third edition of the East Ventures Sustainability Report for 2024.
 Doing the work of ESG reporting for a Sustainability Report serves as a critical tool for not only showcasing our efforts but also helps us track and realize the positive impacts we envision for our firm and the entire ecosystem of startups and partners.

 This article is a summary of insights from East Ventures’ interview in Kompas CEO Talks, with additional insights from ESG Specialists at East Ventures.